 The RLA test provides you with two types of texts that you must read: informational text (actual text from workplaces and non-fictional text) and literary text.

-The first part makes up around 75 percent of the questions whereas literary text is around 25 percent of the questions.
+The first part makes up around 75 percent of the questions, whereas literary text is around 25 percent of the questions.

 All through the GED exam, your reading, analyzing, and applying skills will be assessed as well.
 There are no poems or poetry texts in the GED RLA test.

 Section 1 tests your reading and writing skills and is around 35 minutes.
-This grammar part includes passages that contain, for example, errors in sentence structure, word usage, or errors in punctuation or capitalization.
+This grammar part includes passages that contain, for example, errors in sentence structure, word usage, or errors in punctuation and capitalization.

 After you have read the sentences, you must answer the multiple-choice questions.
 Some of the questions may also refer to sentences that are written incorrectly.
-Usually, the best answer produces a sentence that is consistent with grammar rules (e.g. verb tense) and the point of view that’s used in the text.
+Usually, the best answer produces a sentence that is consistent with grammar rules (e.g., verb tense) and the point of view that’s used in the text.

 The second section is the Essay part of the exam, also referred to as the Extended Response part, for which you have 45 minutes.